gtanvi58/NTP-client-server/README.md

 # NTP-client-server
-A simple distributed system using NTP as its synchronization protocol
+A simple distributed system using NTP as its time synchronization protocol